bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Here's what I look for:

-1. A healthy looking NPM page
+1. A healthy-looking NPM page
    1. A high number of weekly downloads
    2. A thoughtful description
    3. A link to a GitHub repository